Skip to content

 Argument Description Data Type Required

-PORT_ID Data port id string True
+PORT_ID The data port id. string True

 Parameter Description Data Type Required Default

---history list history records -one for every 15 minutes- for XX days and YY hours -up to 10 days in total, format: XXdYYh string False -
+--history List history records -one for every 15 minutes- for XX days and YY hours -up to 10 days in total, format: XXdYYh. string False -

-Checks the health status of a storage node
+Checks the health status of a storage node.

 Verifies if all of the NVMe-oF connections to and from the storage node, including those to and from other storage devices in the cluster and the meta-data journal, are available and healthy and all internal objects of the node, such as data placement and erasure coding services, are in a healthy state.